magento/knowledge-base/src/troubleshooting/general/slow-performance-due-to-full-reindexing.md

 1. If you found frequent full reindexation, investigate the following:
     * Who might be doing this manually from the CLI
-    * What 3-rd party module is doing the reindexation
+    * What third-party module is doing the reindexation
     * What third-party module is marking indexers as *Invalid*

 ### Solution